dylannakahodo/advent-of-code-2021/README.md

-# advent-of-code-2021
+# Advent of Code 2021
-Solutions for Advent of Code 2021 in Python
+Solutions for [Advent of Code 2021](https://adventofcode.com/) in Python.

+Definitely non-optimal solutions.
+Mostly for fun and to not forget how to write Python.